syncfusion-content/blazor-docs/blazor/markdown-editor/form-validation.md

 ---
 layout: post
 title: Form validation in Blazor Markdown Editor | Syncfusion
-description: Checkout and learn here all about Form validation in Syncfusion Blazor Markdown Editor and more.
+description: Checkout and learn here all about Form validation in the Syncfusion Blazor Markdown Editor and more.
 platform: Blazor
 control: MarkdownEditor
 documentation: ug